 - identification and agreement of appropriate comparators

-- assessment of the comparators’ work
+- investigation of the comparators’ work

 - comparison of the work and remuneration of both claimants and comparators

-If the assessment process confirms this, then the parties move into negotiating a settlement that establishes equivalent rates of pay for the claimant.
+If the assessment process confirms this, then the parties move into negotiating a settlement that establishes rates of pay for the claimant.

 Last reviewed: Has this been useful?
 Give us your feedback